 Power to the conveying belt is transmitted through a V-belt.
 The V-belt drive system must be maintained at the proper belt tension and pulley alignment to obtain the desired performance and life.
-When maintaining the belt drive system follow this procedure:
+When maintaining the belt drive system for the electric drive model, follow this procedure: